Frequently Asked Questions

-Each auction item has shipping options with 2 shipping cost amounts - Cost and With Another Item.
+Each auction item has shipping options with two shipping cost amounts - Cost and With Another Item.
 The Cost amount is the primary shipping cost and the With Another Item amount is the discounted shipping cost.
 The total shipping cost is calculated for each shipping option on an invoice as follows.
 The Cost amount will only be use for one item, the item with the highest Cost amount.
 All other items on an invoice will use the With Another Item amount.
 This allows you to take advantage of a combined shipping discount, when available.

 Here are examples of how the total shipping cost is calculated.